 TRC Final Report, 2015

 Children were forcibly removed from their families and communities and sent to residential schools, where they were often given numbers to identify them and were forbidden to speak their native languages.
-In 1920, amendments to the Indian Act made it mandatory for every Indian child between the ages of seven and sixteen years old to attend an Indian residential school.
+In 1920, amendments to the Indian Act made it mandatory for every Indian child between the ages of seven and sixteen to attend an Indian residential school.
 The goal of the Canadian government was to assimilate Indians into the body politic until not even one remained.
 As a result of the horrific abuse Indian children suffered at residential schools, many died and were buried in unmarked and unrecorded graves.
-The effect of the mistreatment children faced in residential schools continues today as intergenerational trauma resulting from an attempted cultural genocide.
+The effect of the mistreatment children face in residential schools continues today as intergenerational trauma resulting from an attempted cultural genocide.

 How many Residential Schools were there in Canada

-There were at least 161 residential schools, 636 Indian day schools, 31 Indian hospitals in Canada, totaling a minimum of 829 colonial institutions in the country whose communities need to search for unmarked burials.
+There were at least 161 residential schools, 636 Indian day schools, and 31 Indian hospitals in Canada, totalling a minimum of 829 colonial institutions in the country whose communities needed to search for unmarked burials.